 Castles and Historic Attractions near Oswestry

 Castles and historic attractions near here are fascinating.
 If you love visiting castles, houses and historic buildings then this is a great place to find them.
-There was once a need to protect both sides of the borders of Shropshire and Wales.
-So you can explore castles and historic attractions in both Shropshire and Wales.
+Is Oswestry in England or Wales?
+Once upon a time these Welsh and English borders needed protecting but now you can explore castles and historic attractions in both Shropshire and Wales.

 Find out more about castles and historic attractions near here.

 Some may only give a hint of what was once here.
 Oswestry Castle Mound and Old Oswestry Hillfort are mere earthworks now but visit both for the panoramic views.
 Still in Oswestry Town the old station building is home to Cambrian Heritage Railways and the museum.